recmend/onedb-docs/source/index.html.md

 `item_id` *required* | string | Unique identifier for the Item you are querying

 <aside class="information">
-In attachment objects included in the retrieved record (Attachments), only id, url, and filename are always returned.
+In attachment objects included in the retrieved item (attachments), only id, url, and filename are always returned.
 Other attachment properties may not be included.
 </aside>

 ## Create New Collection Item